hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

             file: "/var/hyperledger/production/.membersrvc/tlsca.priv"
 ```

-This is needed to instruct the member services on which tls cert and key to use.
+To specify to the Membership Services (TLS) Certificate Authority (TLSCA) what X.509 v3 Certificate (with a corresponding Private Key) to use:

 - Modify `$GOPATH/src/github.com/hyperledger/fabric/peer/core.yaml` as follows: